jbirddog/blue/v6/README.md

 For many years I been interested in Forth and have dabbled in existing systems as well as written several of my own.
 When I first saw screenshots of `colorForth` I remembering thinking "cool but looks a little gimmicky."
 Once I dug into what it really was though, I realized how brutally simple this type of system is compared to a traditional Forth.
 The fact that this extreme simplification comes without sacrificing power is amazing.
 This is the genius of Chuck Moore.

 To me `colorForth` is not about the colors that are shown on your screen.
 Those colors are strictly some visual representation of the bytecode - the same bytecode that can be shown in any number of ways.
 While one may display word definitions in red, others could choose to render a more traditional `: wordname`.
 Some viewers may render an svg, others ansi terminal escape sequences.
 Even a hex editor is in play.
-Currently I `fasm2` to generate flat binaries as a means to edit my bytecode.
+Currently I use `fasm2` to generate flat binaries as a means to edit my bytecode.
 None of that truly matters.
 The real focus should be on how simple the underlying interpreter is.

 ## Comparison with colorForth